-Cabin fever have you feeling like hitting your head against a tree?
-You probably haven’t reached that point yet.
-It can still be frustrating when we all start to get stir-crazy.
-In contrast to how we are feeling, woodpeckers do this with a purpose!
+Pandemic cabin fever have you feeling like hitting your head against a tree?
+You may not have reached that point just yet, but it can be frustrating when you start feeling stir crazy.
+In contrast to our motives for wanting to bonk our head against a tree, woodpeckers do it with a purpose!

 PILEATED WOODPECKER FACTS